Skip to main content

 GFDEBTN/1000 transforms GFDEBTN from millions of dollars to billions of dollars.

-Index Date sources: MSCI, Russell, Standard & Poors, Morningstar, Kwanti, Barclays, Yahoo Finance, CNBC, Yardeni Research, FRED, Statista, Macromicro
+Index Date sources: MSCI, Russell, Standard & Poors, Morningstar, Kwanti, Bloomberg, Yahoo Finance, CNBC, Yardeni Research, FRED, Statista, Macromicro

 Past performance is no guarantee of future results.
 Diversification does not assure profit or protect against a loss in a declining market.
 While we have gathered this information from sources believed to be reliable, we cannot guarantee the accuracy of the information provided.
 The views, opinions, and forecasts expressed in this commentary are as of the date indicated, are subject to change at any time, are not a guarantee of future results, do not represent or offer of any particular security, strategy, or investment, and should not be considered investment advice.
 Investors should consider the investment objectives, risks, and expenses of a mutual fund or exchange-traded fund carefully before investing.
 Furthermore, the investor should make an independent assessment of the legal, regulatory, tax, credit, and accounting and determine, together with their own professional advisers if any of the investments mentioned herein are suitable to their personal goals.